 Along with automobiles, planes, and ships, trains, including their locomotives, cabooses, and other cars, were also made with asbestos materials.
-Not only were trains made with asbestos-laden materials, the tracks that they rode on used the substance in different ways up through the 1960s.
+Not only were trains made with asbestos-laden materials, but the tracks that they rode on also used the substance in different ways up through the 1960s.

 Used primarily for insulation and heat resistance, asbestos materials such as packing, rope, cement, and gaskets in trains and on railroads all contained deadly asbestos fibers.
 The presence of these products put railroad and rail car workers at high risk for developing asbestos-related diseases.